 What can you do

-Isolation of the child from all other family members, a message to the kindergarten or school about the disease, compliance with the daily routine and good hygiene.
-At the time of illness, bed rest and a special diet, oral rehydration are indicated.
-It is necessary to regularly give the child glucose-salt solutions, dried fruit compotes, rice water, raisin water, tea with lemon and sugar.
-You can give a decoction of chamomile, a decoction of apples, drink every 5-10 minutes in a sip or a tablespoon of liquid.
+Isolation of the child from all other family members, reporting the disease to the kindergarten or school, maintaining a daily routine and good hygiene.
+During the illness, bed rest and a special diet, oral rehydration are indicated.
+It is necessary to regularly feed the child with glucose-salt solutions, dried fruit compotes, rice water, raisin water, tea with lemon and sugar.
+You can give a decoction of chamomile, a decoction of apples, or a sip or a tablespoon of liquid every 5-10 minutes.

 What does a doctor do

-With severe dehydration, hospitalization and intravenous fluids are indicated.
-With abdominal pain and spasms, antispasmodics are indicated, probiotics and sorbents are used to normalize the flora.
-In children under 2-3 years of age and in severe forms of dysentery in children, antibiotics and intestinal antiseptics may be prescribed, but their appointment should be based on the sensitivity of pathogens to drugs.
-As fluid losses are restored, they switch to soldering the child and expanding the diet.
-In the first days of dysentery in children, a strict diet is shown: only liquid and non-irritating food, tea with crackers, vegetable broths, liquid cereals in water, breast milk or special mixtures for young children.
-As the condition improves, porridge and vegetable soups, vegetable purees, steam dishes and a gradual return to the usual diet.
-For a couple of months, the rejection of fatty, spicy and fried foods, fast food and sweets.
+For severe dehydration, hospitalization and intravenous fluids are indicated.
+For abdominal pain and cramps, antispasmodics are indicated; probiotics and sorbents are used to normalize the flora.
+In children under 2-3 years of age and in severe forms of dysentery in children, antibiotics and intestinal antiseptics can be prescribed, but their prescription should take into account the sensitivity of the pathogens to the drugs.
+As fluid losses are restored, they switch to feeding the child and expanding the diet.
+In the first days of dysentery in children, a strict diet is indicated: only liquid and non-irritating food, tea with crackers, vegetable decoctions, liquid porridge with water, breast milk or special formulas for young children.
+As the condition improves, porridge and vegetable soups, vegetable purees, steamed dishes and a gradual return to normal nutrition.
+For a couple of months, avoid fatty, spicy and fried foods, fast food and sweets.

-It is important to monitor the child's drinking, he should drink more than usual in order to make up for the loss of fluid in the stool.
-For each bowel movement and vomiting, at least 100 ml of liquid should be added to the drink.
-Remedies for diarrhea in dysentery are not applicable, toxins and pathogens come out with feces, which means that the body will soon get rid of the infection.
-To fix the stool, rice water and the use of enterosorbents are shown.
-Also do not use painkillers and anti-inflammatory drugs.
+It is important to monitor your child's drinking; he should drink more than usual to replenish fluid lost in stool.
+For each bowel movement and vomiting, you need to add at least 100 ml of liquid to your drink.
+Remedies for diarrhea are not applicable for dysentery; toxins and pathogens are released with feces, which means that the body will be freed from the infection more quickly.
+To fix the stool, rice water and the use of enterosorbents are indicated.
+Also, painkillers and anti-inflammatory drugs are not used.
 They can, in the presence of a pathogen, mask the symptoms of the disease.
-If the family can provide proper care for the child, hospitalization is not required for dysentery in children - the doctor gives clinical recommendations, and they should be followed.
+If the family can provide adequate care for the child, hospitalization is not required for dysentery in children - the doctor gives clinical recommendations, and they must be followed.

 Prevention

-The basis of preventive measures is eating only wholesome and high-quality products, drinking boiled or bottled water, washing hands before eating and after using the toilet, a ban on bad habits, only personal hygiene products, thorough washing of dishes, checking the quality of products, fighting flies.
+The basis of preventive measures is eating only nutritious and high-quality foods, drinking boiled or bottled water, washing hands before eating and after using the toilet, prohibiting bad habits, only individual personal hygiene products, thoroughly washing dishes, checking the quality of products, and fighting flies.

-In the article you will read everything about the methods of treating a disease such as dysentery in children.
-Specify what effective first aid should be.
-How to treat: choose drugs or folk methods?
+In the article you will read everything about methods of treating a disease such as dysentery in children.
+Find out what effective first aid should be.
+How to treat: choose medications or traditional methods?

 You will also learn how untimely treatment of dysentery in children can be dangerous, and why it is so important to avoid the consequences.
 All about how to prevent dysentery in children and prevent complications.

-And caring parents will find full information about the symptoms of dysentery in children on the pages of the service.
-How do the signs of the disease in children at 1.2 and 3 years old differ from the manifestations of the disease in children at 4, 5, 6 and 7 years old?
+And caring parents will find on the service pages complete information about the symptoms of dysentery in children.
+How do the signs of the disease in children aged 1, 2 and 3 differ from the manifestations of the disease in children aged 4, 5, 6 and 7?
 What is the best way to treat dysentery in children?

-Take care of the health of your loved ones and be in good shape!
+Take care of the health of your loved ones and stay in good shape!

-- This is a systemic infectious disease in which inflammatory processes are localized in the large intestine, mainly in the lower section - the sigmoid colon.
-The vast majority of it affects children of preschool age.
-In order not to confuse the disease with other intestinal disorders, you need to know what symptoms accompany dysentery in children, and how it is treated.
+is a systemic infectious disease in which inflammatory processes are localized in the large intestine, mainly in the lower section - the sigmoid colon.
+The vast majority suffer from it in preschool children.
+In order not to confuse the disease with other intestinal disorders, you need to know what symptoms accompany dysentery in children and how it is treated.

 Dysentery is an intestinal infection caused by gram-negative bacteria of the genus Shigella.
-The most common 4 types of Shigella:
+The most common 4 types of Shigella are:

 • Sonne;